DavidDai2006/David_Portfolio/index.md

 ## Challenges
 One challenge I faced with the project was when the arm attached to the servo missed the lever, and rendered the box *actually* useless.
 I had to re-adjust the servo and the arm to make sure it hit the lever when the lever was flipped.
 Another issue I faced was the soldering.
 I had to hold each piece in the correct orientation when soldering, and I consistently burned myself during the first few tries.
 I was eventually able to learn some tips and tricks, and finished soldering the rest of the parts without burning myself.

+After the starter project, I will work on my intensive project, which is the Automated Cat Laser.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**